keel-billed_-toucan-800_644b9430-f3ca-4cbd-b984-1afb890185d3

 Distribution

-Caribbean Region: Along the northern coast of Colombia, Keel-billed Toucans can be observed in regions such as the Sierra Nevada de Santa Marta and the Guajira Peninsula.
+Caribbean Region: Along the northern coast, Keel-billed Toucans can be observed in regions such as the Sierra Nevada de Santa Marta and the Guajira Peninsula.
 These toucans inhabit tropical dry forests, humid forests, and scrublands in the Caribbean region, utilizing a variety of habitats for feeding and breeding.

 Taxonomy